Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Randomisation schemes

 \subsection{Edge-Switching}

-ESMC has been the state-of-the-art randomisation method with a wide range of use e.g.\ in the generation of synthetic graphs \cite{Hamann2017a,Lancichinetti2008}, the randomisation of biological datasets \cite{Iorio2016} and many more.
-In each step, the ESMC chooses two edges $e_1 = [u_1, v_1], e_2 = [u_2, v_2]$ and a direction $d \in \{0,1\}$ uniformly at random and rewires them into $\{u_1, u_2\}, \{v_1, v_2\}$ if $d=0$ or $\{u_1, v_2\}, \{v_1, u_2\}$ otherwise.
-If the resulting graph is not simple the rewiring is rejected and the current graph remains unchanged.
-The corresponding Markov chain is irreducible \cite{Eggleton1981}, aperiodic and symmetric \cite{Mihail2003} and hence converges to the uniform distribution on the space of simple graphs with fixed degree sequence.
-The \emph{mixing time} of a Markov chain indicates the number of steps needed to get close to the stationary distribution.
+\esmc{} is a state-of-the-art randomisation method with a wide range of applications, e.g.\ the generation of graphs \cite{Hamann2017a,Lancichinetti2008}, or the randomisation of biological datasets~\cite{Iorio2016}.
+In each step, \esmc{} chooses two edges $e_1 = [u_1, v_1], e_2 = [u_2, v_2]$ and a direction $d \in \{0,1\}$ uniformly at random and rewires them into $\{u_1, u_2\}, \{v_1, v_2\}$ if $d{=}0$ and $\{u_1, v_2\}, \{v_1, u_2\}$ otherwise.
+If a step yields a non-simple graph, it is skipped. \esmc{}'s Markov chain is irreducible~\cite{Eggleton1981}, aperiodic and symmetric~\cite{Mihail2003} and hence converges to the uniform distribution on the space of simple graphs with fixed degree sequence.
 While analytic bounds on the mixing time~\cite{Greenhill2011, Greenhill2015} are impractical, usually a number of steps linear in the number of edges is used in practice~\cite{Ray2012}.